zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-backuprestoreservice-quickstart-standalonecluster.md

 #### Using Service Fabric Explorer

+Make sure the BackupRestoreService is enable on cluster.

+1. Open Service Fabric Exploler.
-1. Select an application and go to action.
-Select Enable/Update Application Backup.
+2. Select an application and go to Backup section.
+Click on Backup Action.
+3. Click Enable/Update Application Backup.

     ![Enable Application Backup][3]

-2. Finally, select the desired policy and select *Enable Backup*.
+4. Finally, select the desired policy and select *Enable Backup*.

     ![Select Policy][4]